sharronesofer/visual_dm/docs/code_quality_assessment.md

 - Error handling and logging are present in critical systems.

 **Weaknesses:**
 - Incomplete features and technical debt (as marked) may increase maintenance burden.
+All technical debt should be logged and tracked in a dedicated issue tracker, with regular review and prioritization.
 - Some scripts lack sufficient inline documentation or summary comments.
 - Occasional tight coupling between UI and logic in certain panels.